AsquaredWsquared/eleos-dev-env/README.md

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture3.JPG">

-At this point Visual studio Code will automatically install its server utilities in the Odoo home folder, then display the “Welcome” screen.
-Click on Open Folder
+At this point Visual studio Code will automatically install its server utilities in the Odoo home folder and then display the “Welcome” screen.
+Click on Open Folder then change /home/odoo to **/opt/odoo** and click OK.

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture4.JPG">